niksy/platno/README.md

 $ git clone git@github.com:niksy/platno.git
 ```

+After that, include other dependencies like [Normalize](http://necolas.github.com/normalize.css/) with your preferred method (e.g. manual installation or package manager like [Bower](http://bower.io)).

 ## Usage

 [**Normalize**](http://necolas.github.com/normalize.css/) should be starting point for everything.
 After that, you can add additions and extensions for it via **Normalize+** (`normalize+.css`) and traditional, although greatly modified, **Reset** styling (`reset.css`), which will basically carpet bomb all those nasty spacing on elements :)